 Source: Willivia

-Your backdrop doesn’t need to be flashy, the simplest ones can create the best photo.
-Pick a door, any door and hang a wreath on it.
+Your backdrop doesn’t need to be flashy; the simplest ones can create the best photo.
+Pick a door—any door—and hang a wreath on it.
 Include a merry Christmas sign and some red plaid to seal the deal.
+Our Christmas greetings Christmas cards can be a great match.

 5. Woodsy Wonderland

 For the more earthy family, find a natural setting to take your custom Christmas card photo.
-Don’t worry about picking the most beautiful place, you can have the photographer give the background a softer feel while keeping the focus on your family.
+Don’t worry about picking the most beautiful place; you can have the photographer lend the background a softer feel while keeping the focus on your family.
+Our assortment of vintage Christmas cards can be an ideal match for this style of photos.

 6. Adventure Downtown